ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 3. Multisig transactions
 4. All other remaining transactions

 The process stops when a maximum number of transactions are added to a block.
-At the time of writing, this is defined as 2000 transactions.
+At the time of writing this is defined as 2000 transactions.

 ### Block Distribution and Signing